New Inn Hall, Oxford.

 Published Published by J. Ryman, High Street, Oxford, 1836.

-Dimensions Image 149 x 204 mm, Plate 195 x 244 mm
+Dimensions Image 149 x 204 mm, Plate 195 x 244 mm, Sheet 295 x 425 mm

-George Hollis was a well-known artist and engraver who worked in Oxford in the first half of the nineteenth century.
+George Hollis (1792-1842) was a well-known artist and engraver who worked in Oxford in the first half of the nineteenth century.
 Many of his engravings were published by James Ryman, a printseller on the High Street, Oxford, active between 1836 and 1865.
 Hollis's views were published separately from 1819 before being bound as a volume with descriptive text in 1839.
-Illustrations of Oxford is a comparitively rare work with some uncommon views of the colleges to which celebrated artists like T. S. Boys, Frederick Nash and J. S. Prout made relevant contributions.
+Illustrations of Oxford is a comparatively rare work with some uncommon views of the colleges to which celebrated artists like T. S. Boys, Frederick Nash and J. S. Prout made relevant contributions.

 Framing mounted